March 23rd - 27th

-IEEE VR 2018 seeks original, high-quality Conference Papers in all areas related to virtual reality (VR), including augmented reality (AR), mixed reality (MR), and 3D user interfaces (3DUIs).
+IEEE VR 2019 seeks original, high-quality papers in all areas related to virtual reality (VR), including augmented reality (AR), mixed reality (MR),and 3D user interfaces (3DUIs).

-Application papers should explain how the authors built upon existing ideas and applied them to solve an interesting problem in a novel way.
-Each paper should include an evaluation of the success of the use of VR/AR/MR/3DUI in the given application domain.
+Application papers provide an important insight to the community by explaining how the authors built upon existing ideas and applied them to solve an interesting problem in a novel way.
+Each paper should include an evaluation of the success of the use of AR/VR/MR and 3DUI in the given application domain.

-Systems papers should show results that contribute to advances in state-of-the-art VR/AR/MR/3DUI technology, software or hardware.
-Papers should describe how the implementers integrated known techniques and technologies to produce an effective system, along with any lessons learned in the process.
+System papers should indicate how the developers integrated techniques and technologies to produce an effective system, and convey any lessons learned in the process.

-Each paper should include an evaluation of its contributions appropriate to its type (e.g., user studies, use cases, system comparisons, etc.), including technical benchmarking that was performed (e.g., latency, jitter, accuracy, frame-rate, etc.).
+Each paper should include an evaluation of its contributions appropriate to its type (e.g., user study, case study, expert user feedback, system comparisons, technical benchmarking).

-We welcome paper submissions between 4 and 8 pages, including references.
+We welcome paper submissions between 4 and 8 pages, NOT including references.
 Note that there is no distinct short papers or technotes category.
 The contribution of the paper will be weighed against its length during review.
-All submissions will receive at least four reviews by experts in the field to ensure quality of accepted submissions.
+All submissions will receive at least three reviews by experts in the field to ensure quality of accepted submissions.
 All accepted submissions must be presented orally at the conference.
 Conference Papers will appear in the Proceedings of IEEE VR and be archived in the IEEE Xplore Digital Library.
-Note that the Conference Paper track is distinct from the Journal Paper track, see the section NEW THIS YEAR! for further information.
+Starting from 2018 the Conference Paper track is distinct from the Journal Paper track.

-IEEE VR 2018 seeks contributions including, but not limited to, the following topics:
+IEEE VR 2019 seeks contributions in VR/AR/MR and 3DUI including, but not limited to, the following topics:

 All Conference Paper submissions must be in English.
 Authors are strongly encouraged to submit videos of their work as part of their submissions.

-Papers must be submitted electronically through the online submission system: https://new.precisionconference.com/
+Paper abstracts and complete papers must be submitted electronically through the online submission system: https://new.precisionconference.com/~vr